 A couple of places to start are the Amazon affiliate program (which offer 5+% commission on sales) and Clickbank (where you can sell ebooks, video courses and more and get paid 50-75% commission.
 Seriously!).

 - A review site.
-A review site is really just a very specific type of affiliate site where you review and compare multiple products on a similar topic.
+A review site such as toptenselect.com is really just a very specific type of affiliate site where you review and compare multiple products on a similar topic.
 People are always looking for reviews online and trust the judgement of others when making their own purchase.
 I know I do.Whenever someone searches for something like

 best rice cookeror